Jim Edgar: 1990 Illinois gubernatorial election

 Edgar's campaign was hindered by a poor national environment for Republicans and a desire amongst the Illinois public for a change in leadership following the previous four terms of Jim Thompson.

 In the two weeks prior to the election, those hindrances paired with poor polling led Edgar to believe he was going to lose.
 But, despite trailing Hartigan for most of election night, Edgar narrowly won the election by a little over 2% of the vote.
-Edgar's close victory occurred alongside the re-election of incumbent U.S. Senator Paul Simon in a Democratic landslide and made Edgar one of only two Republicans to win statewide office in Illinois that year.
+Edgar's victory occurred alongside the re-election of incumbent U.S. Senator Paul Simon in a Democratic landslide and made Edgar one of only two Republicans to win statewide office in Illinois that year.

-In the election's aftermath, a few factors were given credit for Edgar's success: his successful effort to market himself as a candidate representing change for the state despite being a Republican and his strong performance with groups that were not traditionally a part of the state's Republican coalition.